 - 1. Extensions shall not be required for continuous handrails at the inside turn of switchback or dogleg stairs and ramps. - 2.
 In assembly areas, extensions shall not be required for ramp handrails in aisles serving seating where the handrails are discontinuous to provide access to seating and to permit crossovers within aisles. - 3.
-In alterations, where the extension of the handrail in the direction of ramp run would create a hazard, the extension of the handrail may be turned 90 degrees from the ramp run.
+In alterations, where the extension of the handrail in the direction of stair flight or ramp run would create a hazard, the extension of the handrail may be turned 90 degrees from the direction of stair flight or ramp run.